jzrxl/card/README.md

 Edit `src/pages/index.astro` to change your name, position, bio, and links.

-You can change all the files in `public/files` to your liking.
+You can change all the files in `public` to your liking.
 Files includes:
 - CV (pdf)
 - Profile Picture (webp)
 - Your own favicon